usnistgov/O-RAN-Testbed-Automation/OpenAirInterface_Testbed/README.md

 </details>
 <hr>

-When the ZeroMQ broker is enabled, `./run.sh` starts the configured DUs and UEs, then waits for the DUs to become ready and the UEs to establish PDU sessions.
-The individual component scripts also start the broker.
-Unlike the RF Simulator, all configured endpoints must be running for samples to flow.
+When the ZeroMQ broker is enabled, `./run.sh` starts the configured DUs and UEs and waits for them to become ready.
+All configured endpoints must be running for samples to flow.

 ## Handover Scenario